Kiusta: Art mapping

 "In 1966 the National Museum of Man launched a major programme of prehistoric research on the northern coast of British Columbia. …Mapping began at the village of Kiusta in Cloak Bay in 1966… extensive files on each village were compiled, including references to village histories, house ownership, and the identification of the figures on the carved columns commonly known as totem poles.
 Over ten thousand historical photographs, assembled from museum and archive collections in North America and Europe, proved invaluable in checking the authenticity of the site maps.
 Careful records of the date and location of the photographs kept by the photographers, most of whom were attached to government survey parties, establish dates for the houses and monuments.
 The documentary photographs that survive are among the few remaining records which illustrate the richness and variety of Haida monumental art."

 Kiusta revitalisation

 Three new longhouses built at the site of the ancient village of Kiusta, amidst old poles that stand witness to the great civilization that was here are a testament to resilience and the future.
 Across the narrow strait separating Kiusta from Langara Island are three floating lodges for sport fishers are anchored.
 These are part of the Haida plan to manage the salmon resources of the islands to sustain the yield of a renewable resource.

-Currently, ’island teens’ can also stay at Lapas Bay for a 2-week "Rediscovery programme" to engage in ‘hands-on learning in environmental awareness, hands-on skills and respect for traditional Haida culture’.
+Currently, ’island teens’ can also stay at Lepas Bay for a 2-week "Rediscovery program" to engage in ‘hands-on learning in environmental awareness, hands-on skills and respect for traditional Haida culture’.